-Please work with the internal technology team that handles email security to allowlist the following domain and IP addresses that are associated with emails from Firstup:
+Please work with the internal technology team that handles email security to allowlist or create an SPF record for the following domain and IP addresses that are associated with emails from Firstup:

 If you are not able to allowlist by domain, you can allowlist the following IP addresses instead of *.socialchorus.com.
 We strongly recommend still allowlisting firstup.io (we cannot provide IP addresses for firstup.io).